 Step 3: Locate the post you want the image to take people to.
 Copy the URL of the post and add it to the “a href” spot in the text widget code.
 Hit SAVE.

 Step 4: Check that the image is now appearing in your sidebar.

-Step 5: Go to the Pinterest Goodies page and create a “Pin It Button for Websites.”
+Step 5: Go to the Pinterest Widget Builder(formerly called the “goodies page”) and create a “Pin It Button for Websites.”

 Step 7: Paste the Pin It Button code (from the Goodies page) into the text widget on your blog, in the appropriate spot.
 Hit SAVE.

 Step 8: Go back out to your blog and check out the awesome bling on your sidebar!

 If you have anything to add, share, or ask, feel free to leave me a note in the comments space below.
 I’d love to hear from you!

 Also, leave me a comment once you’ve done this on your blog and I’ll come give you a high five!